Microchip-MPLAB-Harmony/mc_apps_sam_d5x_e5x/readme.md

 |||

-## Configurable Motor Control Examples (Motor Control Plant code-genaration)
+## Configurable Motor Control Examples (MCC with Harmony QSpin Motor Control )

-The following applications are provided to demonstrate the usage of Motor Control Plant to generate motor control application with Microchip's 32-bit MCUs.
+The following applications are provided to demonstrate the usage of Harmony QSpin to generate motor control application with Microchip's 32-bit MCUs.

 | Name | Description|Control Board|Inverter Board|